 There is an epic team running Meelup Farmhouse and I love photographing weddings here.

-Tiller Farm
+The Tiller Farm

-A short drive from Dunsborough and Yallingup, The golden fields in front of the dining room are iconic - the scenery and golden hour photos here are incredible.
+A short drive from Dunsborough and Yallingup, The fields in front of the dining room are iconic - the scenery and golden hour photos here are incredible.

 A 50 acre farm in Yallingup, the quality of the paddock to plate food sets it apart from other venues - if you’re a bit of a foodie you should definitely check out The Tiller Farm.